R-Brain/RBRAIN_IDE_IMAGES/README.md

-# RBRAIN_IDE_IMAGES
+# R-Brain IDE Images

-A repo of Dockerfile for running IDEs in R-BRAIN DSP
+Here we provide examples of images built for running IDEs on R-Brain DSP platform.